philipmadeley/NEW_portfolio/content/personal-projects/angle-adjust.md

 ## Design Process
 1. Get firsthand experience of the problem
-2. Sketch out ideas and iterate on the design
+- Sketch out ideas and iterate on the design
-3. Move into Sketch
-4. Write down the experience from start to finish
+- Write down the experience from start to finish
-5. Work out if the step is an animation or user event
+- Work out if the step is an animation or user event
+- Move to Sketch
-6. Move to Framer and follow your written plan
+- Move to Framer and follow your written plan
-7. Test on device (if possible)
+- Test on device (if possible)
-8. Solicit feedback from community and friends
+- Solicit feedback from community and friends

+## Feedback
+If you have any feedback or ways to improve this prototype, I'd be happy to chat through any of the social channels below.

 <a href="http://codepen.io/pjmtokyo/pen/xVReaR" target="_blank">
 <button>See the code on Codepen</button>